linz/geostore/USAGE.md

 }
 ```

-Below is an example of the EventBridge 'Step Functions Execution Status Change' payload.
-This will
+Below is an example of the AWS EventBridge 'Step Functions Execution Status Change' payload.
+This
-be formatted as a string and associated with the 'Message' attribute in the above SNS payload.
+will be formatted as a string and associated with the 'Message' attribute in the above SNS payload.
 See
 [AWS EventBridge Payload Examples](https://docs.aws.amazon.com/step-functions/latest/dg/cw-events.html#cw-events-events)

 ```json